-On-line: Via the Web (https).
-The certificate applicant submits an application via a secure on-line link according to a procedure provided by Cybertrust.
+Online: The certificate applicant submits an application via a secure online link according to a procedure provided by Cybertrust.
 Additional documentation in support of the application may be required so that Cybertrust verifies the identity of the applicant.
 The applicant submits to Cybertrust such additional documentation.
 Upon verification of identity, Cybertrust issues the certificate and sends a notice to the applicant.
 The applicant downloads and installs the certificate to its device.
 The applicant must notify Cybertrust of any inaccuracy or defect in a certificate promptly after receipt of the certificate or earlier notice of the information to be included in the certificate.